 No!
 Ozone is a known irritant to people with asthma.
 Ozone has 3 oxygen molecules rather than normal O2 that we breathe.
 This may sound harmless, but it isn’t for asthmatics.
 You should never run ozone generating air purifiers when someone, especially someone with asthma, is in the room.
-Make sure that you read the manufacturer instructions, read the health effect, stay in the outdoor air while indoors ozone is in operation to avoid short of breath, throat irritation, and exposure to ozone.
+Make sure that you read the manufacturer’s instructions, read the health effect, stay in the outdoor air while indoors ozone is in operation to avoid shortness of breath, throat irritation, and exposure to ozone.

 Our family uses purifiers that produce ozone for removing odor and removing the smell that is created over time in the basement or sometimes closets.
-People always ask if the concentration of ozone bad for you.
+People always ask if the concentration of ozone is bad for you.
 We have not had any problems with our large family, but we also stay in the outdoor air while the machine is in operation.